-Mr. Michael J. White

-Chairman of the Audit Committee

-United Corporations Limited

-165 University Avenue, 10th Floor
+Mr. Michael J. White Chairman of the Audit Committee United Corporations Limited 165 University Avenue, 10th Floor Toronto, Ontario M5H 3B8

-Toronto, Ontario

-M5H 3B8

-Email: michaeliwhite@sympatics.c

 Email: michaeljwhite@sympatico.ca

 Phone: 416-505-2677

 You may submit your complaint or concern anonymously.
 Your submission will be kept confidential and will be treated in accordance with the Company's policy for reporting accounting or auditing matters.